swapnica15/ybh_sandbox/_pages/wedding-brochure-adds.md

 Toast drink for during speeches

-Half a bottle of sommelier selected wine with your wedding breakfast
+Half a bottle of sommelier-selected wine with your wedding breakfast

 A selection of three canapés

-A three course menu prepared by our 3AA rosette kitchen team
+A three-course menu prepared by our 3AA rosette kitchen team

 Still and sparkling water